 Program Review Component Guidelines and Instructions 1.
-Overview of the Program Overview of the Program a) Provide a brief narrative description of thecurrent program, including the program's mission statement and the students itserves.
+Overview of the Program Overview of the Program a) Provide a brief narrative description of the currentprogram, including the program's mission statement and the students it serves.
 If someone asked you about your program, what would you tell them?
 Use this opportunity to "brag" about your program offerings, accomplishments, and contributions to the college and/or the community.
 Describe the students and other stakeholders that you serve. b) Describe the degrees and/or certificates offered by the program.
-In your response, include the number of units or courses required to complete the program. c) Explain how the program fulfills the college's mission and aligns with the strategic initiatives. (see Appendix A) How do program offerings and services contribute to the college mission?
+In your response, include the number of units or courses required to complete the program. c) Explain how the program fulfills the college's mission and aligns with the strategic initiatives (see Appendix A).
+How do program offerings and services contribute to the college mission?
 In what way do program objectives align with the college's strategic initiatives? d) Discuss the status of recommendations from your previous program review.
 What happened with the requests you had before?
 Are they completed, active, on hold, abandoned?
 How did any action or inaction on the past recommendations impact your program?
-2. / Analysis of Research Data (include data provided by Analysis of Research Data Institutional Research & Planning) The Program Review Coordinator in conjunction with Institutional Research will provide authors with the research data, embedded in the program review template.
-Beginning in the 2019-20 academic year, the data will include completion and transfer data aligned with the California Community College Chancellor's Office Vision for Success.
+2. / Analysis of Research Data (include data provided by Analysis of Research Data Institutional Research & Planning) Program data is provided in the program review data dashboard, accessible via this webpage: https://public.tableau.com/app/profile/lauren.sosenko49 79/viz/Program_Review_213/StudentCounts Beginning in the 2019-20 academic year, the data will include completion and transfer data aligned with the California Community College Chancellor's Office Vision for Success.